robertvanoverbeek/AirflowTutorial/README.md

 https://github.com/apache/airflow/tree/master/airflow/contrib

+setup airflow in gcp with cloud composer: laat menu zien
+selecteer:
+name, location, machine type (kies het meest eenvoudige), disk size (kies kleinste), python version 3.

+then wait a few minutes, after which you can drill down with the link.

 This script demonstrates the usage of Airflow in an ETL process.
 In this case we periodically Extract data from some place